tale-toul/ocp-aws/README.md

 * 3 infra nodes, each one deployed in one private subnet hence in an availability zone.

 * 3 worker nodes, each one deployed in one private subnet hence in an availability zone.

+The bastion host is assigned an Elastic IP, and a corresponding DNS entry is created for that IP.
+The A record is created in a different AWS account, so a specific provider is used for the Route53 DNS configuration.